Why would you do a resource tepee?

 What would be required to generate such a graphic?

 This would either require the structured tabular matrix (called the resource utilization matrix in the context of organizational structure tepees) in a .csv or .xls file.
 An example of a .csv data is in the following link.
 This data example generates the graphic in the following page.
 Other data which you pattern your .csv file against are in the Tepee Examples pages.
-With data provided in the appropriate format we can provide the graphic for $25.

 How can we reach you?